Random Number Generator 🎲

 - Entropy from input hardware - mouse and keyboard actions (not used)

-This puts the RNG we use in compliance with the recommendations of RFC 4086 on randomness required for security .
+This puts the RNG we use in this randomizer in compliance with the recommendations of RFC 4086 on randomness required for security .

 True random versus pseudo random number generators

 A pseudo-random number generator (PRNG) is a finite state machine with an initial value called the seed .
-Upon each request, a transaction function computes the next internal state and an output function produces the actual number based on the state.
+Upon each request to draw a number at random, a transaction function computes the next internal state and an output function produces the actual number based on the state.
 A PRNG deterministically produces a periodic sequence of values that depends only on the initial seed given.
 An example would be a linear congruential generator like PM88.
 Thus, knowing even a short sequence of generated values it is possible to figure out the seed that was used and thus - know the next value.

 Cite this calculator & page

 If you'd like to cite this online calculator resource and information as provided on the page, you can use the following citation:

 Georgiev G.Z., "Random Number Generator", [online] Available at: https://www.gigacalculator.com/calculators/random-number-generator.php URL [Accessed Date: 06 Jun, 2023].